Advice for students travelling outside the UK

 If your personal details have changed and no longer match your eVisa

-You must check that the personal details (name, nationality, date of birth) on your eVisa matches the information on the passport or travel document that you are travelling with and the information that you have provided to your airline or other carrier.
+You must check that the personal details (e.g. name, nationality, date of birth) on your eVisa matches the information on the passport or travel document that you are travelling with and the information that you have provided to your airline or other carrier.

-If your personal details have changed and you aren’t able to update your UKVI account before you travel, then you may need to apply for a temporary visa before you can re-enter the UK.
+If your personal details have changed and you aren’t able to update your UKVI account before you travel, then you may need to apply for a temporary visa to enter the UK before you can re-enter the UK.
 You will then be able to update your UKVI account once you are back in the UK.
-The application for this temporary visa costs £154 and you will need to provide your biometrics at a visa application centre to complete the application.
+The temporary visa costs £154 and you will need to provide your biometrics at a visa application centre to complete the application.
 The temporary visa application is usually processed within three weeks but it may be possible to pay an additional fee for priority processing.
-This temporary visa will be valid for only one journey to the UK.
-Find more information about applying for this temporary visa.
+The temporary visa will be valid for only one journey to the UK.
+Find more information about applying for a temporary visa to enter the UK.

 Make sure you have relevant documentation that you can use as evidence of your right to stay in the UK and be prepared to show this at border control.

-If you will be travelling to the UK without a visa, please check your entry requirements and find out whether you will need an ETA before you travel
+Check your entry requirements and find out whether you will need an ETA or a visa before you travel